Court dismisses appeal as Burkes forcibly removed from courtroom

 Ten members of An Garda Siochana removed six Burke family members in chaotic scenes at the Court of Appeal.

-Six members of the Burke family have been forcibly removed from a courtroom by gardai after repeatedly interrupting a judgment being read out at the Court of Appeal.
+An arrest has been made after members of the Burke family were forcibly removed from a courtroom by gardai after repeatedly interrupting a judgment being read out at the Court of Appeal.

-Irish teacher Enoch Burke was removed by four members of An Garda Siochana after refusing to leave and clinging to a bench in the courtroom.
+Irish teacher Enoch Burke was removed by four members of An Garda Siochana after refusing to leave and clung to a bench in the courtroom.

 The chaotic scenes broke out as the President of the Court of Appeal read out his judgment dismissing Mr Burke’s appeal against court orders barring him from attending Wilson’s Hospital School in Co Westmeath.